jlrickert/zet/docs/131/README.md

 - block

-  A block is a atomic piece that can be used to build up pages, posts, and reusable blocks.
+  A block is an atomic piece that is designed to be composed with other blocks to build up pages, posts, and reusable blocks.

+  Some blocks may allow nesting of other blocks, also called InnerBlocks.
+This allows compositions of blocks create to build up pages, posts, and reusable blocks.
 This is the items that you use to build things in the FSE.
 For example, a Group block with a child paragraph block can be used to create a page with colored background and a paragraph in the center of the group.
 A block has attributes.
   See the core block [reference] on the documentation for what blocks are available.

   [reference]: https://developer.wordpress.org/block-editor/reference-guides/core-blocks/

+- block variant

+  A block variant is a predefined set of attributes for a block

 - pattern